Palace of Versailles: 19th century – history museum and government venue

 When Napoleon became Emperor of the French in 1804, he considered making Versailles his residence but abandoned the idea because of the cost of the renovation.
 Prior to his marriage with Marie-Louise in 1810, he had the Grand Trianon restored and refurnished as a springtime residence for himself and his family, in the style of furnishing that it is seen today.

 In 1815, with the final downfall of Napoleon, Louis XVIII, the younger brother of Louis XVI, became king, and considered returning the royal residence to Versailles, where he had been born.
 He ordered the restoration of the royal apartments, but the task and cost was too great.
 Louis XVIII had the far end of the south wing of the Cour Royale demolished and rebuilt (1814–1824) to match the Gabriel wing of 1780 opposite, which gave greater uniformity of appearance to the front entrance.
 Neither he nor his successor Charles X lived at Versailles.

-The French Revolution of 1830 brought a new monarch, Louis-Philippe to power, and a new ambition for Versailles.
+The French Revolution of 1830 brought a new monarch, Louis Philippe I to power, and a new ambition for Versailles.
 He did not reside at Versailles but began the creation of the Museum of the History of France, dedicated to "all the glories of France", which had been used to house some members of the royal family.
 The museum was begun in 1833 and inaugurated on 30 June 1837.
 Its most famous room is the Galerie des Batailles (Hall of Battles), which lies on most of the length of the second floor of the south wing.
 The museum project largely came to a halt when Louis Philippe was overthrown in 1848, though the paintings of French heroes and great battles still remain in the south wing.